Sergei Chakhotin: Involvement in the Russian Revolution and Civil War: 1915–1919

-Change of Landmarks
+White émigré

 In emigration, Chakhotin came to the conclusion that opposition to the Bolshevik regime was futile: the émigré intelligentsia should contribute to Russia's economic recovery, promoting the new principles of organization developed in the West in order to "Americanize" Russian industrial production.
 In Paris in 1920 he delivered a paper To Canossa!, in which he argued this case to a circle that included Yu.
 V. Kliuchnikov, S. S. Lukyanov, A. V. Bobrishchev-Pushkin and Yu.
 N. Potekhin, with whom he founded the "Change of Landmarks" group (Smena vekh).
 In 1921 his paper was included in an anthology published under this title in Prague.
 The group published a weekly journal with the same title in Paris from 29 October 1921—25 March 1922.
 In March 1922, on the eve of the Genoa Conference, the Soviet government approved the publication of a daily paper in Berlin, "On the eve" (Nakanune).
 As members of the editorial board, Chakhotin and Kliuchnikov attended and reported on the Genoa conference.
 By 1924, when the paper closed down, Chakhotin had published around 40 articles in Nakanune.

 Campaigning against Nazism: 1930–1933

 From 1926, Chakhotin resumed his work on cell micro-surgery and embarked on new work on cancer research in the Institute of Experimental Pharmacology of the University of Genoa.
 In 1929, with the support of Albert Einstein, he obtained a three-year grant from the Research Foundation of America, which enabled him to take up a research position at the Kaiser William Medical Institute (Kaiser Wilhelm Institut für medizinische Forschung) in Heidelberg the following year.
 Chakhotin's years in Germany involved intense political activity.
 At the end of 1931, he and fellow members of the Reichsbanner Schwarz-Rot-Gold, a socialist defence league, waged a "war of graffiti" in Heidelberg, defacing the swastikas on Nazi posters with a single white arrow.
-In 1932, he campaigned with the Iron Front (Eiserne Front) against the National Socialists, alongside the German Social Democrat, Carlo Mierendorff.
+In 1932, he campaigned with the Iron Front (Eiserne Front) against the Nazis, alongside the German Social Democrat, Carlo Mierendorff.
 Chakhotin designed the Three Arrows, the symbol of the Iron Front.
 With Mierendorff, he published Foundations and Forms of Political Propaganda (de).
 His writings of this period provided the foundations for his key work on crowd psychology and propaganda techniques — Le viol des foules par la propaganda politique (Paris, 1939).
 On 22 April 1933, following police searches at his home and laboratory, Chakhotin was dismissed from the Kaiser Wilhelm Institute.